Best Books to Read Aloud to Early Elementary Kids

 A timeless story that looks at each child with faults as Charlie wins and deserves it.
 Everybody knows this story by now, so it's a great time to reread some of the classics!

-If any of these books look like they would be a good fit for your family, go ahead and give them a try.
-Reading aloud is such a special way to bond with your kids and help them learn to love reading.
+If any of these books appear to be a good fit for your family, feel free to give them a try.
+Reading aloud is a special way to bond with your kids and help them develop a love for reading.

-It’s also a great opportunity for you to model fluency and proper pronunciation.
+It’s also an excellent opportunity for you to model fluency and proper pronunciation.
 Don’t worry if you make mistakes – that’s all part of the learning process!
 Just have fun with it and enjoy exploring these wonderful stories together.